 Shorter lease terms have negative effects on most measures of expediting development of OCS resources (Goal 1).
-The model forecasts that more tracts are sold, but this occurs because fewer fields are found due to the shorter lease period, and therefore there is less resource depletion.
-In effect, shorter lease terms reduce the effectiveness of exploration of tracts, such fields go undiscovered during exploration, and the associated tracts are resold in the future.
-By the same token, a shorter lease period is forecast to increase area rental payments, but is otherwise forecast to reduce revenues associated with OCS leasing (Goal 2) and reduce competition for tracts (Goal 3).
-Shorter lease terms slightly reduce revenue sharing, and significantly reduce state revenues associated with onshore expenditures, but reduce environmental and social costs (Goal 4).
-The model concludes that by most measures, regional planning (Goal 5) is facilitated by shorter lease terms, except that more tracts are sold, which might partially offset what would otherwise be reduced planning costs.
+The model forecasts that more tracts are sold, but this occurs because shorter lease terms reduce the effectiveness of exploration, such that fields go undiscovered and the associated tracts are resold in the future.
+By the same token, a shorter lease period is forecast to increase area rental payments (11%), but is otherwise forecast to reduce revenues associated with OCS leasing (Goal 2) and reduce competition for tracts (Goal 3).
+Shorter lease terms slightly reduces revenue sharing (-3.7%), and significantly reduces revenues associated with onshore expenditures (-11.7%), but reduces environmental and social costs (-5%) (Goal 4).
+The model concludes that by most measures, regional planning (Goal 5) is facilitated by shorter lease terms, except that more tracts are sold (16.2%).
+But as indicated above, many of these tracts may be resales of tracts that were previously explored unsuccessfully, and it is unclearly whether re-sold tracts contribute significantly to planning costs.
 Shorter lease periods are forecast to reduce most measures of overall social welfare (Goal 6).